-Local Goededoelengids NL brings local charities per region or city to the attention of donors, testators, service clubs and companies.
-Initiator Jan de Rond asked us to develop various websites for this noble cause.
+Local Charity Guide NL brings local charities per region or city to the attention of donors, testators, service clubs and companies.
+Initiator Jan de Rond asked us to develop several websites for this noble cause.
 Gladly!

-Roughly 170,000 organizations in the Netherlands are committed to general, social interests on a daily basis.
-About half of them are locally active.
-In order to bring local charities to the attention of donors in addition to - usually well-known - national and international causes, Jan de Rond started Local Charity Guide NL.
-The concept was born at the end of 2017 and saw the light in the summer of 2019 in 's-Hertogenbosch, where the first guide was presented.
-The second guide for Alkmaar and the surrounding area will follow in the new year.
-For the central platform we realized a general website in Umbraco and we also built two sub websites for the cities.
+About 170,000 organizations in the Netherlands are committed to general, social interests every day.
+About half of these are locally active.
+In order to bring local charities to the attention of donors in addition to the usually well-known national and international charities, Jan de Rond started Local Charity Guide NL.
+The concept was born at the end of 2017 and saw the light in the summer of 2019 in 's-Hertogenbosch where the first guide was presented.
+The second guide for Alkmaar and surroundings followed at the beginning of 2021.
+Preparations for the third guide started in Maastricht in the spring of 2021.
+For the central platform we realized a general website in Umbraco and we also built sub websites for the cities.

-The second Local Charity Guide will soon be published in Alkmaar.
-The first full-color copy will be presented to the mayor in January 2021.
-Also for this region we developed a sub website with a registration form as extra functionality.
-With this online form organizations can register on the website as a charity.
-When a registration arrives, Umbraco immediately creates a page in the background for the relevant charity.
-The content of the entry fields on the form appears as content on the page.
-So there is immediately a webpage ready that, after approval, only needs to be published via the cms.
+The second Local Charity Guide was published in Alkmaar in January 2021 and the first full color copy was presented to the mayor.
+We also developed a sub website for this region with a registration form as extra functionality.
+With this online form, organizations can register as a charity on the website.
+When a registration comes in, Umbraco immediately creates a page for the relevant charity in the background.
+The content of the input fields on the form appears as content on the page.
+A web page is immediately available that only needs to be published via the cms after approval.

-It is expected that 10% of all donations and gifts to Dutch charities will end up locally via the platform.
+It is expected that 10% of all donations and donations to Dutch charities will end up locally via the platform.
 A great ambition that we are happy to contribute to.

 We are happy to tell you about the opportunities and possibilities.